cognominal/spc-learn/subgoals.md

 the db.  [render](https://render.com/) should be the preferred choice.
 Augment has generated code to support both cases

 ## new routes/pages
-* [ ] a route for learning the grammars terma so as to be able to read the wiktionary pages in the target language (now russian)
+* [ ] a route for learning the grammars terms so as to be able to read the wiktionary pages in the target language (now russian)
 * [ ] a route for the 1000 more common words grouped by their non inflexion form.
 Need to find examples.
 * [ ] an about page
 * [ ] and admin route to facilitate import of traductions, like verifying if the original and the translation match.

 ## features

-* [ ] choice of wiktionary language (see /grammar route)
+* [ ] choice of wiktionary language (see /grammar route). means changing the db schema

 * [ ] space repetition learning (the big item?)
 * [x] a cleant up [raw-file-from-grok.html](static/raw-file-from-grok.html)